JBbigalke/Ultrasheaf/README.md

     J₂ = rud(HF).

-The central objective is to analyse how locally Δ₀-definable fragments over (J₂, ∈) give rise to canonical global comparison structures via ultrafilter aggregation.
+The central objective is to analyse how countable families of locally Δ₀-definable fragments over (J₂, ∈) give rise to canonical global comparison structures via ultrafilter aggregation.